gauravmeena0708/gauravmeena0708/README.md

 -   **Network Technologies:** Wireshark, TCPdump, libpcap.
 -   **Automation & Testing:** Selenium, iMacros, BeautifulSoup, urllib3.

-*I also have past experience with C++, Java, and ASP.NET.
+*I also have past experience with C/C++, Java, and ASP.NET (~ one project).
 I'm proud to be an Arctic Code Vault Contributor through my earlier work with CodeEnvy, where I contributed to its initial repository design.*

 <h2>🚀 Milestones & Journey 🚀</h2>